-Kim Conroy's practice focuses on complex civil litigation and investigations.
-Kim represents numerous investment firms and hedge funds, financial institutions, corporations and individuals in a variety of securities, fraud and business disputes, with extensive experience handling large complex disputes in state and federal civil and bankruptcy courts and arbitration, at trial and appellate levels.
-She also has extensive experience with electronic discovery disputes and e-discovery requirements, both domestic and abroad.
+Kim Conroy’s practice focuses on high-stakes complex civil litigation and investigations.
+Kim represents numerous investment firms and hedge funds, financial institutions, corporations and individuals in a wide range of disputes, including securities, fraud and business matters, with extensive experience handling large complex disputes in state and federal civil and bankruptcy courts at the trial and appellate levels, as well as in arbitrations.
+She also has extensive experience handling electronic discovery disputes and overseeing e-discovery requirements, both domestic and abroad.

 - A major public utility in a dispute related to a failed implementation of SAP software.